Fundamental concepts for scaling in Azure Cosmos DB for PostgreSQL

 - The coordinator node stores distributed table metadata and is responsible for distributed planning.

-- By contrast, the worker nodes store the actual data and do the computation.
+- By contrast, the worker nodes store the actual data, metadata and do the computation.

 - Both the coordinator and workers are plain PostgreSQL databases, with the